Arvind Kejriwal's AAP set to form Delhi government

-Earlier, the main opposition BJP, which emerged as the single largest party with 32 seats, declined to form a government since it did not have the support of 36 legislators needed to rule Delhi.'A betrayal'
+Earlier, the main opposition BJP, which emerged as the single largest party with 32 seats, declined to form a government since it did not have the support of 36 legislators needed to rule Delhi.

 "I have told the lieutenant-governor that AAP will form the government in Delhi," Mr Kejriwal told reporters after meeting Lieutenant-Governor Najeeb Jung on Monday afternoon.